twinysam/INSIDE-ARG/contributing.md

 ## Contact me

-You can reach me out under by same handle (twinysam) over at the Playdead Unofficial Discord: https://discord.gg/gQ74gaa
+You can reach me out under my same handle (twinysam) over at the Playdead Unofficial Discord: https://discord.gg/gQ74gaa

 I'm open to any suggestions and ideas.